topsuplove1122/noogle-magisk/README.md

 ## QA
 - Q: What is the difference between this and other microG installers?
-- A: This installer aims for stock Android support with Google apps preinstalled.
+- A: This module aims for stock Android support with Google apps preinstalled and doesn't require debloating Google apps first.
 Should work on AOSP-based as well.